 Your profit and loss report displayed by period (the most frequently chosen option) might look like this:

-Once you’ve chosen a period, you’re ready to see the magic.
-Let’s break down the process of creating an accurate and detailed P&L statement in Synder and have a closer look at the steps that Synder makes FOR you while you spend your time on other things that matter.
+And now, let’s break down the process of creating an accurate and detailed P&L statement in Synder and have a closer look at the steps that Synder makes for you while you spend your time on other things that matter.

 1. Calculating revenue or total income

 Tracking the income or the funds you’ve received in payment for goods and services over the accounting period gives you your total operating revenue.
 Synder calculates everything your business has earned, including the payments collected for the non-operating activities, and displays the number under the ‘Total Income’.

 Synder gathers the details on the cost of goods and services – any expenses associated with manufacturing, selling, and shipping a product, sums everything up and puts them under ‘Total Cost of Goods Sold’.

 3. Determining gross profit